( of )

 Incorrect

-Bilateral fourth nerve palsies create this pattern of “alternating hypertropia,” a large (at least 10 degrees) excyclodeviation, and an esotropia in downgaze.
-Imaging generally does not show a pertinent abnormality, although sometimes there is hemorrhage in the caudal dorsal midbrain.
+In traumatic fourth nerve palsy, imaging generally does not show any pertinent abnormality, although sometimes there is hemorrhage in the caudal dorsal midbrain.

-• Recovery is delayed for months and is of variable degree.
-Eye muscle surgery may eventually be necessary.
+Recovery is delayed for months and is of variable degree.
+If recovery is minimal, eye muscle surgery may be necessary to align the eyes vertically and torsionally.
+It is challenging!

 Incorrect